opencv/opencv/doc/tutorials/photo/hdr_imaging/hdr_imaging.rst

     imwrite("ldr.png", ldr * 255);
     imwrite("hdr.hdr", hdr);

-  Now it's time to view the results.

-  Note that HDR image can't be stored in one of common image formats, so we save it as Radiance image (.hdr).

-  Also all HDR imaging functions return results in [0, 1] range so we multiply them by 255.
+  Now it's time to look at the results.
+Note that HDR image can't be stored in one of common image formats, so we save it to Radiance image (.hdr).
+Also all HDR imaging functions return results in [0, 1] range so we should multiply result by 255.

 Results
 =======